phng3001/alliancecan/variant_calling/readme.md

 > **Notes:** SNP and CNV analyses are based on mutant/WT comparison.

 # Organisation
+This directory contains:
-This directory contains 3 sub-directories corresponding to 3 main steps of this pipeline, and a readme.md file.
+* 3 sub-directories corresponding to 3 main parts of this pipeline: `read_mapping_variant_calling`, `snp_analysis` and `cnv_analysis`.
+* A container subdirectory `containers` containing the necessary containers to run this pipeline.
+* A readme.md file.
 ```
 variant_calling/
 ├── cnv_analysis